Here are the top ten things to do in New Braunfels, plus where to eat.

 Natural Bridge Wildlife Ranch

-Natural Bridge Wildlife Ranch is about 20 minutes from New Braunfels, a drive-through safari that will almost guarantee smiles, no matter your age.
-You will meet new friends, including zebras and ostriches, while learning something (be prepared to google the difference between antlers and horns).
-Other animals like giraffes, camels, and rhinos won’t be roaming along the same path with you, so no worries, but be fully prepared for roadblocks when it’s feeding time for the rest of the animals.
+Natural Bridge Wildlife Ranch is located in San Antonio, about 20 minutes from New Braunfels.
+It’s a drive-through safari that almost guarantees smiles, regardless of age.
+You will meet new friends, including zebras and ostriches, while learning something (be prepared to Google the difference between antlers and horns).
+Other animals like giraffes, camels, and rhinos won’t be roaming along the same path as you, so no worries.
+Be fully prepared for roadblocks when it’s feeding time for the rest of the animals.

 Natural Bridge Caverns

-For a little more adventure next door to the Wildlife Ranch, head to Natural Bridge Caverns, where you can walk 180 feet underground for an unbelievable view of nature.
+For more adventure, head to Natural Bridge Caverns next door to the Wildlife Ranch, where you can walk 180 feet underground for an unbelievable view of nature.

 Take the popular Discover Tour and witness firsthand the beauty of stalagmites.
 This tour might not be for the entire family, as older friends and the littlest might find the stairs, the dark, and sometimes steep pathways difficult.
 For all others, be sure to wear sneakers, not flip-flops.